aquaraga/aquaraga.github.io/_posts/2018-03-17-list-comprehensions.md

 ### Yet another shining use of Haskell ###

-However, no programming language depicts list comprehensions as beautifully as Haskell does.
+Hardly any programming language depicts list comprehensions as beautifully as Haskell does.
 {% highlight haskell %}
 [x*y | x <- [1,2,3], y <- [4,5,6]
 -- [4,5,6,8,10,12,12,15,18]